-8.5 Surviving Children
+8.4 Surviving Children

-If a Surviving Spouse of Record/Domestic Partner of Record is enrolled for coverage under the Program, the surviving children of the Retiree (or other Participant eligible for coverage under Section 3.1 of this SPD), including biological child in utero, may also be covered.
-They must meet the Dependent eligibility requirements.
-If a Surviving Spouse of Record/Domestic Partner of Record works full-time or is retired, he or she must enroll the surviving children in any employer-sponsored health coverage for which they are eligible (including from a former employer).
+If a Surviving Spouse of Record/Domestic Partner of Record is enrolled for coverage under the Program, the surviving children of the Retiree (or LTD Participant), including biological children in utero, may also be covered.
+They must meet the Dependent eligibility requirements and pay the applicable premiums.
+If the Surviving Spouse of Record/Domestic Partner of Record works full-time or is retired, he or she must enroll the surviving children in employer-sponsored health coverage for which they are eligible (including from a former employer).

-If there is no Surviving Spouse of Record/Domestic Partner of Record, surviving Dependent Children who were eligible for coverage at the time of the death will be able to receive continued coverage for up to 36 months.
+If there is no Surviving Spouse of Record/Domestic Partner of Record, surviving Dependent Children who were eligible for coverage at the time of your death will be able to receive continued coverage for up to 36 months.
 This coverage meets the requirements of, and runs concurrently with, the coverage required under the Consolidated Omnibus Reconciliation Act of 1985 (COBRA).
-Dow subsidizes the COBRA premiums for the first 12 months: surviving Dependent Children pay the premiums applicable to the Retiree (or 60 Point Retiree Medical Severance Plan Participant or LTD Participant).
-Thereafter, if they were covered for the first 12 months and paid the required premiums, they will be offered the remaining 24 months of coverage at COBRA rates - 102% of the full cost of coverage.
+Dow subsidizes the COBRA premiums for the first 12 months: surviving Dependent Children pay the premiums applicable to the Retiree (or LTD Participant).
+Thereafter, if the surviving Dependent Children were covered for the first 12 months and paid the required premiums, they will be offered the remaining 24 months of coverage at COBRA rates - 102% of the full cost of coverage.
 In order to be covered, the surviving Dependent Children must elect coverage and pay the required premiums within the time periods specified by the Plan Administrator.